Michael J. Weller

 Michael John Weller (South London, 1946) is a British underground comics artist, political writer, cartoonist, activist and album-cover designer.

 Weller designed the sleeve for the United States release of David Bowie's The Man Who Sold the World LP (Mercury, 1970), re-released (EMI CD 1999 and Metrobolist LP, CD, streaming formats, Parlophone, 2020).

+M. J. Weller's visual and textual art first appeared on colourised pages of Oz magazine issues 35 and 36 (UK 1971).
 As "Captain Stelling" Weller wrote and drew The Firm (cOZmic Comics, 1972) - an early British artist's publication inspired by American underground comic book innovations.
 In 1973, a page by "Stelling" entitled 'Missile Crisis' was made part of Michel Choquette's comic book The Someday Funnies.
 In the 1970s Weller was published by Hunt Emerson for Birmingham Arts Lab press.
 He followed "Willie D" (Andrew Marr) as featured cartoonist on Chainsaw punk zine (1980–84).

 Michael Weller enjoyed a parallel career in the 1980s and 1990s as political writer, cartoonist, activist of the left, and local community organiser based in Penge, south London.
 In 2006 he became a signatory to the Euston Manifesto.